 I believe we thought that a local service would arrive quicker than someone from OnStar.
 If I remember correctly, we were told an estimate of 20 minutes for the local tow service.
 We called back after 60 minutes and asked for an updated ETA and were told 20 more minutes.
 Twenty minutes later we called back and attempted to cancel the local tow truck service but they refused so we shrugged our shoulders and said oh well.

 During this period of chaos, we also logged a ticket with OnStar and we called the local Chevrolet dealership asking if they had availability to look at the car in the event it was more than a dead battery.
 The receptionist told me, “We are very busy today!
 It is a Saturday!
 There is a line of cars around the block!”
-I guess the answer to that question was no which meant the possibility for us being stuck in Los Angeles until Monday evening was medium.
+I guess the answer to that question was “no” which meant the possibility for us to be stuck in Los Angeles until Monday evening was medium.

-We were nearly two hours in to waiting for a tow truck when a woman popped her head out of her hotel room and yelled, “The lights of your car were on all night”.
+We were nearly two hours into waiting for a tow truck when a woman popped her head out of her hotel room and yelled, “The lights of your car were on all night”.

 She went on to state that she and her daughter had arrived late and noticed the car’s lights were on but thought someone was in the car.
 I do not know why she would think this or why she did not notify the front desk of the light situation.
 Every guest at the hotel had to register their license plate with the hotel because it was paid parking and the front desk could have alerted my dad and we could have possibly avoided the issue entirely if she had alerted someone.